 Children can bring their own packed lunch to school in a labelled lunch bag or box.
 We encourage packed lunches to have a healthy balance of food and should not contain sweets or chocolates.

 Some children are eligible for free school meals and information about this can be obtained from the school office and is completely confidential.

 How do I pay for my child’s school dinners?

 These can be paid for either weekly, half termly or termly.
-The money for school dinners can be sent to the school office or can be given to class teachers at registration time.
+You can pay for your child’s school dinners using Pay360.

 What happens at playtimes?

 All children are expected to go out at playtimes unless the weather doesn’t permit this or if there are exceptional circumstances.
 Children in the Reception Classes and Infant Classes are given fruit each playtime and junior children can bring their own fruit to have.

 What are your medical arrangements and first aid procedures?

 All children receive a medical examination during their first year in school.
 At this time, the School Medical Officer meets with the parent for the examination.
 The school then receives a record of those medical factors which are considered educationally relevant.

 If a child has an infectious condition the school office will advise parents how to proceed in line with the local health authority guidelines.